scottwinter/NotedReloaded/README.md

-# noted-reloaded
+# NotedReloaded
-noted app we new architecture
+noted app with new architecture
+Using MVVM, DI with Dagger 2, etc.